Cathedrals cycle route from Durham to York

 All year round

-A five centre self-guided cycle tour from the city of Durham to York in northern England.
-Includes 6 nights bed and breakfast in en-suite (wherever possible) accommodation, luggage transfers, 4 days cycling and hire of a 21 speed all-terrain bicycle.
-Also provided are train tickets from York back to Durham, a route guide and maps.
-PLEASE NOTE: The only meal included in the tour price is breakfast.
+A five centre self-guided bike tour from York to Durham in northern England.
+6 nights bed and breakfast in en-suite guesthouse accommodation, and 4 days of cycling.
+Tour price includes; hire of a 21 speed all-terrain bicycle, luggage transfers, route guide and maps.
+Emergency back-up will also be available.

 The tour starts and finishes in Durham City, home to one of England's best preserved Norman cathedrals.
 You will have 2 nights here to give you plenty of time to visit the many attractions in this beautiful city.
 The cycle route is very flat from the beginning following a traffic-free cycleway through County Durham to Teesside.
 From here there is a choice of route including a challenging section that skirts the Cleveland hills with fantastic views over the area.
 Alternatively there is a very easy route through open farmland on minor roads leading to the North Yorkshire countryside.
 You will pass through many attractive market towns and villages nestled on the edge of the Yorkshire Dales National Park, including the historic towns of Ripon and Harrogate.
 The final section of the ride is along the Vale of York to the walled medieval city of York, famous for its splendid Minster and ancient narrow streets.
 The following day you catch a train back to Durham and stay another night there.